openshift/openshift-pep/openshift-pep-logging.md

 service.

 A common concept for these providers is the log drain.
 If logs are not drained they are simply discarded.
-The drain for the first iteration of the OpenShift log aggregation service will be the filesytem.
-One benefit will be that the only logs that stand the chance of being discarded are old logs.
+The drains for the first iteration of the OpenShift log aggregation service will be the filesytem as well as something like websocket that make for easy integration with a log indexing service.
+By having the logs also persisted to disk and rotation the the only logs that stand the chance of being discarded are old logs.
 New logs will always be stored.

 Later iterations may provide other drains.
 Implementing this service and plugin as cartridges allows not only for rapid prototyping but removes many